ycdxsb/PocOrExp_in_Github/2024/README.md

 - [https://github.com/revanslbw/CVE-2024-47575-POC](https://github.com/revanslbw/CVE-2024-47575-POC) :  ![starts](https://img.shields.io/github/stars/revanslbw/CVE-2024-47575-POC.svg) ![forks](https://img.shields.io/github/forks/revanslbw/CVE-2024-47575-POC.svg)

 ## CVE-2024-47177
- CUPS is a standards-based, open-source printing system, and cups-filters provides backends, filters, and other software for CUPS 2.x to use on non-Mac OS systems.
+ ** DISPUTED ** CUPS is a standards-based, open-source printing system, and cups-filters provides backends, filters, and other software for CUPS 2.x to use on non-Mac OS systems.
 Any value passed to `FoomaticRIPCommandLine` via a PPD file will be executed as a user controlled command.
-When combined with other logic bugs as described in CVE_2024-47176, this can lead to remote command execution.
+When combined with other logic bugs as described in CVE-2024-47176, this can lead to remote command execution.

+This vulnerability has been disputed by a third party because `FoomaticRIPCommandLine` is functionality that is intended to execute administrator specified code.